Taro-Hayashi/KillerWhale/rightside/4_TOP_WHEEL.md

 Widen the plate at the hem of the encoder
 ![](../img/wheel/IMG_4976.jpg)
 ![](../img/wheeltop/IMG_5942.jpg)
-Attach M2 long spacers and short spacer with M2 black screws.
+Attach M2 long spacers and short spacer with M2 short screws.
 ![](../img/wheeltop/IMG_5954.jpg)